pogipop/cloudron/docs/tutorials/packaging.md

 $ cloudron exec env # display the env variables that your app is running with
 ```

-### DevelopmentMode
+### Debugging

-When debugging complex startup scripts, one can specify `"developmentMode": true,` in the CloudronManifest.json.
+An app can be placed in `debug` mode by passing `--debug` to `cloudron install` or `cloudron configure`.
+Doing so, runs the app in a non-readonly rootfs and unlimited memory.
+By default, this will also ignore
-This will ignore the `RUN` command, specified in the Dockerfile and allows the developer to interactively test
+the `RUN` command specified in the Dockerfile.
+The developer can then interactively test the app and
-the startup scripts using `cloudron exec`.
+startup scripts using `cloudron exec`.

-**Note:** that an app running in this mode has full read/write access to the filesystem and all memory limits are lifted.
+This mode can be used to identify the files being modified by your application - often required to
+debug situations where your app does not run on a readonly rootfs.
+Run your app using `cloudron exec`
+and use `find / -mmin -30` to find file that have been changed or created in the last 30 minutes.

+You can turn off debugging mode using `cloudron configure --no-debug`.

 # Addons